dancsomarci/Self-Driving-in-Duckietown/README.md

    - To exit: press escape
 4. To start preprocessing and splitting of raw data: ./preprocess.py
    - This will downscale, crop etc. the image
-   - This will also split the data into training, testing and validation parts
+5. To split the data into training, testing and validation sets: ./splitdata_demo.py
+   - This will split the data.